-A group of Latino medical students are consolidating their field expertise and humanitarian advocacy to campaign for better conditions in Immigration and Customs Enforcement detention centers.
+A group of Latino medical students is consolidating field expertise and humanitarian advocacy to campaign for better conditions in Immigration and Customs Enforcement detention centers.

 Students in the University of Minnesota - Twin Cities’ chapter of the Latino Medical Student Association are advocating for a bill in Congress that would set a standard of care for immigrants in detention centers operated by Customs and Border Patrol.
 LMSA members believe the detention center conditions lie at the intersection of public health and humanitarian efforts.